-The proposed amendments to the Real Estate Services Rules (“Rules”) would define what a real estate team is and introduce new requirements for teams and team members.
-Under the proposed rules, teams will need to be clearer in their advertising, and in their disclosures to clients.
+The amendments to the Real Estate Services Rules (“Rules”) define what a real estate team is and introduce new requirements for teams and team members.
+Under the new Rules, teams will need to be clearer in their advertising, and in their disclosures to clients.
 All teams will need to register with BCFSA and clearly indicate their team name in the course of providing trading services to clients.
 These changes will give the regulator more oversight of teams, will give licensees clearer guidance about how teams must operate, and will help consumers understand how real estate teams work, so they can make an informed decision when choosing someone to represent them in a real estate transaction

 - Real estate teams be composed of at least two licensed members;